-Milden Hall farm offers two large and completely separate self-catering options and separate, homely bed and breakfast accommodation in the Hall farmhouse.
+Milden Hall farm offers two large and completely separate self-catering options and separate bed-only accommodation in the Hall farmhouse as an overflow to either of the self-catering options.
 Our huge Tudor barn can be used for large group, unusual self-catering, or an occasional small and peaceful summer celebration or a multitude of other things in the big barn space.
-Further down the farm track, completely separate and newly kitted out in 2017, the Old Brooder Bunkhouse, which offers simple but very comfortable self-catering accommodation for those on a more modest budget.
+Further down the farm track, completely separate and newly kitted out in 2017, is the Old Brooder Bunkhouse, which offers simple but very comfortable self-catering accommodation for smaller groups or those on a more modest budget.

 Milden Hall, the Tudor barn and the Old Brooder bunkhouse are situated down a quiet farm drive, but within a few miles of historic Lavenham and Long Melford.
-It is peacefully surrounded by our working farm with ancient wildflower meadows and beautiful barns, walled garden, hedged countryside and historic landscape.
+All properties are peacefully surrounded by our working farm with much loved ancient wildflower meadows and beautiful barns, walled garden, hedged countryside and historic landscape.

 We are hugely aware of our responsibilities to the environment and our green policy guides much of our approach to what we offer our guests – home grown food, bikes, woodburner heating and lots more!

-Milden Hall is a listed and much-loved Georgianised 16th century hall farmhouse (pictured top left) where we offer b&b accommodation for up to six guests in the hall farmhouse in a relaxed family atmosphere - or overflow accommodation to the barn or bunkhouse on a bed-only basis.
-We have beautiful period furniture and tapestries decorating the spacious three bedrooms and cosy but large, woodburner-heated hall sitting room.
+Milden Hall is a listed and much-loved Georgianised 16th century hall farmhouse (pictured top left) where we offer accommodation for 6-8 guests as overflow accommodation to the barn or bunkhouse on a bed-only basis.
+We have beautiful period furniture and tapestries decorating the spacious three bedrooms - but don't expect any en-suite bathrooms in this ancient listed house!
 Click here for details.

 Large (and small) group self-catering in the Tudor barn and the Old Brooder Bunkhouse